rstudio/shinyBS2demo/README.md

 # Uses Bootstrap 3 components from shiny
 runApp(system.file('bs3app', package='bs2demo'))
 ```

+You can view the code for these functions at You can view the code at https://github.com/wch/bs2demo/tree/master/inst/bs2app and https://github.com/wch/bs2demo/tree/master/inst/bs3app.

 To create an app in inst/ like this, the code in ui.R would be wrapped in `withBootstrap2()`: